 If you need to disable WooCommerce for any other reasons, then you're probably better off using the other methods discussed above.

 Where to get the plugin

 Traditionally, the only way to disable WooCommerce was to either deactivate the WooCommerce plugin from your WordPress website or mess around with your functions.php file.
-However, if you’re looking for an easy way to temporarily disable WooCommerce, we recommend using a plugin.
+However, if you want to know how to temporarily disable WooCommerce shop, we recommend using a plugin.